Introduction: A Summary of the Clark and Lewandowski Family DNA Evidence

 children of JOHANN and ANA LEWANDOWSKI

-• August Levandusky (1840-1906) was born on Dec.
-22, 1840, probably in the village of Ilawa u Rodowo in West Prussia, Germany, as he was baptized there on Jan.
-3, 1841 in the local Lutheran church.
+August Levandusky (1840-1906) was born on Dec.
+22, 1840, probably in the Rohdau (Rodowo) area of West Prussia, Germany, as he was baptized there on Jan.
+3, 1841 in the local Lutheran church at Gross Rohdau.
 His baptism record lists his parents as Johann and Anna Dor Levandowski, but just his father's name appears on his marriage record, and his death certificate names his parents as John Levandowsky and Anna Kuglihm.
 He married Wilhelmina "Mena" Marklewitz (1842-1913) of Riesenburg (Prabuty) on Nov.
 29, 1866 in her hometown of Riesenburg, and they had at least two children - Frederick (1867-1915) and Gustave (b. c.1870) - both born in West Prussia, probably in Riesenburg.

 Unrest following the Austro-Prussian (1866), and Franco-Prussian (1870) Wars led many Prussian families to leave their homeland to seek better lives.
 This led August and Mena to immigrate with their children in 1873 or earlier to Canada, where they settled in Waterloo County in southern Ontario.
 They were preceded there by Mena's older cousins, Fried and Anna Marklewitz (both born about 1813) and their married children Gottfried (1838-1927), Wilhelmina (1840-1918) and John (1844-1931), who left West Prussia separately at various times from 1864 and 1868 to come to the Waterloo area.
 This part of Ontario at the time hosted the largest German-speaking population in Canada.
 The 1871 census, in fact, records that whereas about 10% of the rest of Ontario was German, nearly 55% of Waterloo County was German, being made up partly of recent European immigrants, like the Lutheran Marklewitz and Levandusky families, and partly of earlier Mennonite settlers* from Pennsylvania.
 The next largest ethnic group were Scots, who made up about 18% of the county.